Fact vs. Fiction: Why PDFium Is the Most Trusted Platform for PDF Rendering

 In this series, we’ll focus on various aspects of security and demystify some of the misconceptions that have been floating around.
 Today, I’ll tackle open source and PDFium, and in the future, other contributors will write about additional topics.

 This article is aimed at decision makers who work for companies that are in the process of choosing a trusted technology partner for PDF processing, manipulation, and rendering.
-Whether you have a custom web, desktop, or mobile application, we understand that managers and decision makers need to be well informed and equipped with all the facts to choose a trusted technology partner for PDF capabilities.
+Whether you have a custom web, desktop, or mobile application, we understand that managers and decision makers need to be well-informed and equipped with all the facts to make such an important decision.

 So, in the first article in the series, I’ll analyze some of the myths and misconceptions regarding the security of open source, as well as the open source technology used and trusted by literally billions of people (no, that’s not a typo) around the world.
-My goal is to help you, the reader, come to your own conclusions about what really is fact vs. fiction.
+My goal is to help you, the reader, come to your own conclusions about what really is fact versus what is fiction.